w3c/badging/explainer.md

   to map into the OS representation.
 This may involve:
   * Saturating a number; e.g., 351 -> "99+".

-## Specific operating system treatment
+## Specific operating system treatment for installed web applications

 This section describes a possible treatment on each major OS.
 User agents are free to implement however they like, but this should give an idea of what the